 Typical problems that we come across

-- Net book valuations – The book valuation of the assets as per the Balance Sheet is not a reliable valuation method.
+- Net book valuations – The book valuation of the assets per the Balance Sheet is not a reliable valuation method.
 The book value often includes historical historical (sunk) costs and relatively arbitrary depreciation.
 These amounts are unlikely to be relevant to any purchaser (or seller).

 - Unreasonable assumptions – Agreeing on the assumptions for projections based on historical trends and expected future occurrences and understanding the reasoning behind those assumption choices can be very difficult.